200 Series: Board of Directors

 3. Board resolution to define the operating rules and practices that will be followed by the new board;

-4. Board resolution to authorize the interim payment of bills pursuant to Policy 803.6 Approval and Payment for Goods and Services;
+4. Board resolution to authorize the interim payment of bills pursuant to Policy 803.6;

 5. Audience communications;